Biweekly Pay Schedule: Everything You Need to Know

 Semimonthly and biweekly pay are the most frequent pay schedules used across a number of industries.
 Whether your small business is a marketing firm, consulting agency, private tutoring group, or something else, your industry likely sticks to semimonthly or biweekly pay periods.

-However, some industries are known for maintaining shorter or longer pay periods.
+However, some industries are known for maintaining shorter or longer pay periods on their payroll calendars.
 For example, retail workers often receive weekly paychecks whereas, in finance, monthly paychecks are common since employees can easily get by on their earnings from just one paycheck.

 Advantages of biweekly pay